 Children ages 14 and younger must be accompanied by a parent or legal guardian.
 Teenagers 15-17 years of age must be accompanied by a parent or legal guardian OR submit a notarized letter signed by the parent or legal guardian giving permission to visit a specific inmate without the parent or legal guardian being present.
 (Most banks have notary services.)
 Include in the letter the parent's name and address as well as a phone number where he or she can be reached during the scheduled time of the visit.
 A Sheriff's deputy may verify the parent's approval.
 The letter must include the full name of the inmate the teenager wishes to visit.
 Please bring the letter and photo identification with you to the ADC on the day of your visit.

 All personal visitors must make an appointment by phone, online or in person to visit an inmate.
 Approved visitors must sign in at the ADC 30 minutes prior to their scheduled visit and show a valid picture ID: current/valid state residency ID, student ID, valid driver's license or another form of government-issued ID.

 Inmates will not be removed from programs or recreation for personal visits.

 Visiting at the Alternative Incarceration Branch

 No appointments are needed for visiting the AIB.
 However, all visitors must be listed on the inmate's visiting card prior to visiting.
 The inmate can let you know or you can ask in-person at the AIB.
 We do not give out this information by phone.
-Visitors must bring proper identification: current/valid state residency ID, student ID or valid drivers license.
-The AIB does not accept passports as a form of ID for entry.
+Visitors must bring proper identification: current/valid state residency ID, student ID, valid driver's license or another form of government-issued ID.